Vitek-Lab/MSstatsBig/README.md

 # MSstatsBig

-MSstatsBig provides support for very large data files which either do not fit into astandard computer's memory, or take a very long time to process.
-These data files are generally the output of spectral processing tools, such as Spectronaut.
+MSstatsBig provides support for very large data files which either do not fit into a standard computer's memory, or take a very long time to process.
+These data files are generally the output of spectral processing tools, such as Spectronaut or FragPipe.
 This workflow was designed with DIA experiments in mind.

 ## Installation